Quick Answer

 Ignoring the food opportunity.
 The drinks will take care of themselves on event nights.
 The food is where you protect and grow your margin.
 A bonfire menu at a fixed price is your best friend.

 Not capturing data.
 Every ticket sold, every booking made, every email collected is a customer you can invite to your next event.
 Build your list.
-Our database of 300 contacts is one of the most valuable assets we have at The Anchor.
+Our customer database is one of the most valuable assets we have at The Anchor.

 Copying what the chain pub down the road is doing.
 They have a marketing budget and a formula.
 You have personality and flexibility.
 Use yours.
 A hand-written chalkboard menu and a genuine welcome beat a corporate Halloween poster every time.